AM-hvykin/AM-hvykin/README.md

 ❆ i had to deal with abuse. i wont be naming my abuser nor tell who they are because im scared theyll see this.

 ☯ i developed trust issues, attachment issues, CPTSD and transphobia from my old friends i met back in 2023 or late 2022. i had friends that used the fact they were trans to guilt trip and manipulate me. im not proud to say i have transphobia, i just recently decided to call myself 'transphobic' and ive been denying that i could NEVER been transphobic. transphobia is a bad thing, and i hope to recover.
+(P.S.
+NO I DO NOT HATE TRANS PEOPLE.
+Its a trauma response and i ACTUALLY DO HAVE trans friends, im only uncomf around trans people i dont really know alot about.)

 ​᭄ I have dementia. ..yeah thats— thats literally it. i cant seem to remember the reason but i know i have dementia and i was diagnosed with it after schizophrenia. luckily for ONCE, im almost fully healed from schizophrenia. i rarely see hallucinations / hear things now. for dementia, uhh.. its the most severe one. my dementia somehow overpowers my other mental illnesses. sorry if i forget about you or stuff you say, i cant control it.